KianHaghighi/MarketResearchManagment/README.md

 Upload an image of your own market map or use our software to make your own.
 Simply upload a csv of the market data and watch as this tool does its' magic.

 Visualize emerging markets with ease.

+We get our data from Produnt Hunt, Crunchbase, and more!